yrimbaud/bitcoin-last-word-bip39/README.md

 This project is an implementation in PHP specifically designed to calculate the last word of a BIP39 mnemonic phrase.

-BIP39, which stands for Bitcoin Improvement Proposal 39, establishes a system of mnemonic codes or phrases made up of words that can be used to generate deterministic wallets.
+BIP39 (Bitcoin Improvement Proposal 39) establishes a system of mnemonic codes or phrases made up of words that can be used to generate deterministic wallets.
 Essentially, these mnemonic phrases are human-friendly representations of the keys used in blockchain technologies.

 A BIP39 phrase consists of a sequence of words, the last of which serves as a checksum for all the preceding ones.
 This checksum word ensures the integrity of the mnemonic, making it crucial in the process of key generation.
 This tool's primary function is to correctly derive this last word given the other words in the mnemonic phrase.

-As such, bip39-last-word can be particularly valuable to developers and crypto enthusiasts involved with cryptocurrency wallets, blockchain development, or any related technology that employs BIP39.
+This project can be useful to developers and crypto enthusiasts involved with cryptocurrency wallets, blockchain development, or any related technology that employs BIP39.
 It can help ensure the correctness of mnemonic phrases and by extension, enhance the security of the deterministic wallets they represent.

 ## Features